 At the Community Foundation, we value the work of the arts because they reflect who we have been and who we’re becoming—as individuals and as a culture.
 Throughout the Atlanta region, the arts connect communities of geography and communities of interest.

 In particular, small and midsized organizations are core to the rhythm and vibrancy of Atlanta.
-They show new work, incubate ideas and debut talent.
+They show new work, incubate ideas and embrace the diversity of people.
 They offer safe places for experimentation.
 They add to countless micro-economies throughout the city.
-And they also frequently struggle to keep the doors open and the lights on, even as they offer such a valuable resource for our area.
+And they also sometimes struggle to pay artist and administrators a living wage and keep the doors open and the lights on, even as they offer such a valuable resource for our area.

 As the only independent endowed fund exclusively for the arts in metropolitan Atlanta, the Arts Fund provides a unique opportunity for donors to support a wide range of arts organizations with one contribution.
-The Arts Fund provides combinations of grant funding, professional coaching and post grant mentoring that helps ensure an organization’s success.
+The Arts Fund provides unrestricted grant funding and post grant mentoring that helps ensure an organization’s success.

 - Must have a primary focus on presenting, producing, or providing arts programming for the public